himynameisdave/eggs-genny/README.md

 ![Simulated animation of using eggs-genny](http://i.imgur.com/UbHYhNa.gif)

 In case you don't know what [Yeoman](http://yeoman.io/) is, it essentially like builds you out a "template" project or project skeleton.
+It can also do other cool stuff like installing dependencies for you.
 It's fucking dope, saves you a shit load of time, and there are [literally](https://github.com/yeoman/generator-webapp) [a bunch](https://github.com/yeoman/generator-polymer) [of prebuilt ones](https://github.com/yeoman/generator-bootstrap).
 You can also write your own, obviously, which is how [eggs-genny](https://www.npmjs.com/package/generator-eggs-genny) was born.

 To learn all about Yeoman and how to get up and running with eggs-genny, take a look at [the (hilarious and thorough) wiki](https://github.com/himynameisdave/eggs-genny/wiki).